Which treatment for advanced bowel cancer

 You can view and print the quick guides for all the pages in the treating bowel cancer section.

-Advanced bowel (colorectal) cancer means that the cancer has spread to other parts of the body from where it started in the bowel (colon) or back passage (rectum).
+Advanced bowel (colorectal) cancer means that the cancer has spread to other parts of the body from where it started in the large bowel (colon) or back passage (rectum).
 Your cancer may be advanced when it is first diagnosed.
 Or the cancer may come back some time after you were first treated.
 When cancer comes back after treatment it is called recurrent cancer.
 The cancer can spread

 Cancer that has spread to another part of the body is called secondary cancer or metastatic cancer.
 The bowel cancer cells have travelled through the lymphatic system or bloodstream to another part of the body.
 The cells have then settled and started to grow there.

 We have more information about how cancer can spread.